 Another way to apply ACV/water is with a dispenser bottle at the scalp.
 I personally haven’t tried this method but it seems like it would be really easy!

 My favorite time to use an ACV dilution is after I’ve shampooed and conditioned (with a normal rinse out conditioner)….I’ve also skipped conditioner, deep conditioned, etc. None of them seemed much better or worse, but I’ve found it easy to keep a routine by doing shampoo and conditioner, ACV rinse, let it sit a few minutes (take this time to shave or whatever), then rinse out completely.
-Then I add my in-shower styler , then put up in a microfiber turbie twist.
+Then I add my in-shower styler , then put up in a microfiber turban twist hair towel

-I’ve played with “how often” to do an ACV rinse, and my frequency is about 4 times a year.
-There isn’t a set schedule, it’s typically “wow, my hair feels really awful, is inexplicably frizzy when it’s previously loved these products” etc. Basically, if everything has been going good, and now isn’t (not because of weather), I do an ACV rinse.
+I’ve played with “how often” to do an ACV rinse, and my frequency is about 4-6 times a year.
+There isn’t a set schedule, it’s typically “wow, my hair feels really awful, is inexplicably frizzy when it’s previously loved these products” etc. Basically, if everything has been going good, and now isn’t (not because of weather), I do an ACV rinse to clarify my waves.
+Over the years I’ve noticed that when the weather significantly changes, ACV rinses tend to reset wavy / curly hair for the new season.

 When I first did an ACV rinse, my hair looked AWESOME.
 So I did one a week later.
 And then again, and again.
 But it didn’t take long to actually making my hair look dull and feel dry.
 So that’s when I cut down the frequency!